By: Johannes Fiegenbaum on 5/21/25 10:35 AM · Last updated July 6, 2026

 | Multi-framework reporting | Satisfies diverse stakeholder requirements efficiently |

-| Real-time dashboards | Enables proactive management of esg performance |
+| Real-time dashboards | Enables proactive management of ESG performance |

 | Audit trail and documentation | Supports verification and builds credibility |